 A stockholder who abstains from voting on any or all proposals will be included in the number of stockholders present at the meeting for the purpose of determining the presence of a quorum.
 A "broker non-vote" will also be counted for the purpose of determining the presence of a quorum.
+A "broker non-vote" will also be counted for the purpose of determining the presence of a quorum.
+A "broker non-vote" will also be counted for the purpose of determining the presence of a quorum.
 A "broker non-vote" occurs when a beneficial owner whose shares are held of record by a broker does not instruct the broker how to vote those shares and the broker does not otherwise have discretionary authority to vote on a particular matter.